ebrugulec/business-meeting-phrases/README.md

 - Good morning everyone.
 If we're all here, let's get started.
 - I wish to thank you all for coming on such short notice.

-## Introducing (Introduce Yourself and Asking Others to Introduce Themselves)
+## Introducing (Introduce Yourself and Asking Others to Introduce Themselves) :bookmark:

 - Let’s introduce ourselves quickly - please state your name, job title and why you are here
 - Let’s go around the table and introduce ourselves, [name] do you want to start?